matt-harvey/dailycashmanager/README.rst

 - UnitTest++ (known to work with version 1.4)

-To build the API documentation, you will need:
+If you want to build the API documentation, you will need:

 - Doxygen (known to work with version 1.8.3.1)

-To build the user guide, you will need:
+If you want to build the user guide web contents, you will need:

 - Sphinx (documentation generator - known to work with version 1.1.3)
 - sphinx-better-theme (known to work with version 0.1.4)